 WHAT WILL WE DO ABOUT THE ADULTIFICATION OF BLACK GIRLS?

-Dear, Black Girl! is a six-week conversational series between Black girl interviewers and various guests who will broach topics such as: identity, audacity, purpose, and influence.
+Dear Black Girl! is a six-week conversation series between Black and Brown girl interviewers and various guests who will broach topics such as: identity, audacity, purpose, and influence.
 Our goal is to provide BRAVE spaces where Black and Brown girls can articulate their joys, fears, and hopes.

 The series itself is run by a DREAM TEAM of young Black Girls who are empowered to create the programming, write the scripts, manage the tech, moderate and interview guests.